pratik20002/Mobile-Computing/README.md

 ## Technical Architecture
 The technical architecture for ColorVision includes:

-1. **Mobile Application Framework:** Using React Native or Flutter for cross-platform compatibility.
+1. **Mobile Application Framework:** Using React Native for cross-platform compatibility.
 2. **Data Storage:** Local storage for preferences and test history, with cloud storage for advanced features.
 3. **APIs and Third-Party Services:** Integrate Google AdMob for advertisements and Firebase for basic cloud storage and user authentication.
 4. **Backend Server:** Initial backend with Node.js for user authentication and storage management.
 5. **Security and Privacy:** Basic encryption for data protection, with ongoing security enhancements.

-Success will be measured by system stability, low crash rates, user retention, and smooth integration with third-party services.

 ---